Alexander Hamilton: Slavery

-Hamilton expressed support for limited emancipation during the American Revolutionary War, when he endorsed a plan to recruit enslaved men to serve in the Continental Army.
-As a necessary inducement, Hamilton wrote, the Black soldiers should be promised their freedom upon enlistment.
-He dismissed objections that enslaved men were "too stupid" to fight well, arguing that their "want of cultivation" and "habit of subordination" made them ideal soldiers.
-Whereas officers should be "men of sense and sentiment," good enlisted men were unthinking "machines," a role to which white men, unaccustomed to a "life of servitude," were comparatively less suited than Blacks.
+Hamilton expressed support for limited emancipation during the American Revolutionary War, when he endorsed a plan to recruit slaves to serve in the Continental Army.
+As a necessary inducement, Hamilton wrote, the slave recruits should be promised their freedom upon enlistment.
+He dismissed objections that slaves were "too stupid" to fight well, arguing that their "want of cultivation" and "habit of subordination" made them ideal soldiers.
+Whereas officers should be "men of sense and sentiment", good enlisted men were unthinking "machines", a role to which white men, unaccustomed to a "life of servitude", were comparatively less suited than slaves.
 In 1785, he joined his close associate John Jay and more than 30 fellow New Yorkers in founding the New York Manumission Society.
 The Society lobbied successfully for legislation to gradually abolish slavery in New York.
-Rather than legally emancipate all enslaved people in the state, the 1799 act declared all children born after July 4, 1799, free pending a period of apprenticeship lasting 28 years for men and 25 years for women.
-Enslaved people born prior to that date were not emancipated, and the final end of slavery in New York did not occur until 1827.
+The 1799 act declared all children born after July 4, 1799, free pending a period of apprenticeship lasting 28 years for men and 25 years for women.
+Slaves born prior to that date were not emancipated, and the final end of slavery in New York did not occur until 1827.

-In his letter recommending the enlistment of Black soldiers in the Continental Army, Hamilton rejected the racial essentialism found in the contemporaneous writings of Jefferson and other leading white intellectuals, asserting "their natural faculties are as good as ours."
+In his letter recommending the enlistment of black soldiers in the Continental Army, Hamilton rejected the racial essentialism found in the contemporaneous writings of Jefferson and other leading white intellectuals, asserting "their natural faculties are as good as ours."
 He never advocated for the colonization of free people of color outside the United States, which many contemporaries considered essential to any plan for emancipation.
 In the 1790s, Hamilton's political agenda sometimes came into conflict with proslavery interests.
-When the enslaved population of Saint-Domingue rose up against their French enslavers, Hamilton and other Federalists supported the revolutionaries and urged closer economic and diplomatic ties with new nation of Haiti.
+When the slave population of Saint-Domingue rose up against their French masters, Hamilton and other Federalists supported the revolutionaries and urged closer economic and diplomatic ties with new nation of Haiti.
 His suggestions shaped the Haitian constitution, promulgated the year after his death.
 At other times, political expediency led Hamilton to form close relationships with slaveholders like William Loughton Smith whose support was critical to the strength of the Federalist Party in South Carolina.